angular/angular/aio/content/guide/two-way-binding.md

   <header>Two-way binding in forms</header>

-  Because no native HTML element follows the `x` value and `xChange` event pattern, two-way binding with form elements requires `NgModel`.
+  Because no built-in HTML element follows the `x` value and `xChange` event pattern, two-way binding with form elements requires `NgModel`.
   For more information on how to use two-way binding in forms, see Angular [NgModel](guide/built-in-directives#ngModel).

 </div>